Built to Last Improvements Built to Last

 Craftsman expertise in the Crown City

-Pasadena is the cultural and architectural heart of the San Gabriel Valley.
-With 135,000 residents and 57,000 households, it’s the largest market in Ryan’s service area — and one of the most architecturally rich.
-From the Craftsman bungalows of Bungalow Heaven to the Spanish Colonial homes near the Arroyo Seco, Pasadena’s housing stock spans a century of residential design.
+Pasadena is the architectural heart of the San Gabriel Valley and the largest market in Ryan’s service area — from the Craftsman bungalows of Bungalow Heaven to the Spanish Colonial homes near the Arroyo Seco.
+Ryan doesn’t treat a 1915 Craftsman the same as a 1960s ranch in East Pasadena.

 What makes Pasadena projects unique